ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 2.7 List of Devices - Create/Read/Update/Delete

-#### A. Create a Device in Masterdata DB
+#### A. Create a Device in Masterdata Database

-On receiving request to add a device with the input parameters (name, mac_address, serial_num, ip_address, dspec_id, validity_end_date, lang_code and is_active), the system Stores the device in the DB
+On receiving request to add a device with the input parameters (name, mac_address, serial_num, ip_address, dspec_id, validity_end_date, lang_code and is_active), the system Stores the device in the Database

 1. While creating a device the system Validates if all required input parameters have been received as listed below for each specific request
    * name - character (64) - Mandatory